 In most cases

-Generally an aneuyrysm of the aorta occurs in older people and in those who smoke.
-A triple-A (AAA) is rare in people under the age of 60.
+Generally an aneurysm of the aorta occurs in older people and in those who smoke.
+A triple-A is rare in people under the age of 60.
 So, ageing has a major role to play.

 Your inherited (genetic) make-up plays a part, as you have a much higher chance of developing a triple-A if one of your parents has, or had, one.

 Atheroma may also play a part.
+Atheroma is a fatty deposit within the inside lining of arteries.
 Most AAAs are lined with some atheroma.
 Anyone can develop atheroma but it develops more commonly with increasing age.
 Certain risk factors also increase the chance of atheroma forming.
 They include smoking, high blood pressure, diabetes, raised cholesterol level, taking little exercise, and obesity.
 These are the same risk factors that increase the chance of atheroma forming in the heart (coronary) arteries, which can cause angina and heart attacks.

 The wall of the aorta normally has layers of smooth muscle and layers made from tissues called elastin and collagen.
 Elastin and collagen are strong supporting tissues.
 What seems to happen is that a part of the aorta loses its normal strength and elasticity in some people as they become older.
 There seem to be complicated biochemical processes that cause these changes.
 Some people are more prone than others to these changes.